Christian naturism: The Garden of Eden

 Shortly thereafter, Adam and Eve hear God walking in the garden, which results with them fearfully hiding among the trees.
 God queries Adam, "Where are you?"
 In spite of the fig leaves, Adam replies that he is afraid because of his nakedness.
 God further asks Adam, "Who told you that you were naked?"
-Only God, Adam, Eve, and the devil are a party to this matter, as there are no other humans on the planet at this time.
-Therefore, Christian naturists believe it was the devil who told Adam and Eve that they were naked.
+Only God, Adam, Eve, and the devil were a party to this matter; therefore, Christian naturists believe it was the devil who told Adam and Eve that they were naked.
 Their shame was not of God; nor would the fig leaves cover this shame, regardless of their genitals being covered.
 God was displeased not only by their disobedience of eating the forbidden fruit, but also with Adam and Eve's subsequent attempt to cover up their bodies.

 Christian naturists maintain the fig leaves were worn in a futile attempt to hide what the couple had done from God—not each other, noting they were married, and equally guilty of the same original sin.
 The second sin was to cover parts of the body.
 The devil had chosen the sexual organs as the area of shame because, unlike God, he has no ability to create life.
 As the next chapter begins with Adam and Eve engaging in appropriate marital sexual relations, they conclude the couple would have seen each other naked subsequent to the fall of mankind.